 In Ada Care Center, 8.97% of Patients had Pressure Ulcers

 This figure measures the percentage of long-term care residents that are suffering from pressure ulcers.
 We find that pressure ulcers are a solid indicator of nursing care quality.

 Minimizes Serious Falls

-This datapoint measures the percent of long-term patients which have suffered a fall which resulted in severe injury.
-We use this statistic in calculating our nursing grades.
+This is the percentage of patients that suffered from a fall which resulted in severe injury.

 Minimizes Urinary Tract Infections